joshboyan/joshboyan.github.io/README.md

 # Portfolio

-Featuring select design and development up to sumer of 2017.
+Featuring select design and development up to summer of 2017.

 [View Portfolio](https://joshboyan.com/)